musfique-anam/Bookstore-Management-System/README.md

 #### 🎥 Demo Video
 > 📺 [Watch the live demo](https://your-demo-link.com)

-The video provides an overview of features, system behavior, and usage workflow.
+This video provides an overview of features, system behavior, and usage workflow.

 <br>